MystenLabs/sui/crates/sui-framework/docs/kiosk_extension.md

 ## Function `add`

 Add an extension to the Kiosk.
 Can only be performed by the owner.

-Unlike the original implementation, this one uses the <code><b>public</b></code>
-visibility modifier to allow "owned kiosk" extension.
-Ideally we don't want this function to be called arbitrarily, and to prevent some malicious scenarios we now require the extension witness on install.
+The extension witness is required to allow extensions define their set of permissions in the custom <code>add</code> call.

 <pre><code><b>public</b> <b>fun</b> <a href="kiosk_extension.md#0x2_kiosk_extension_add">add</a>&lt;Ext: drop&gt;(_ext: Ext, self: &<b>mut</b> <a href="kiosk.md#0x2_kiosk_Kiosk">kiosk::Kiosk</a>, cap: &<a href="kiosk.md#0x2_kiosk_KioskOwnerCap">kiosk::KioskOwnerCap</a>, permissions: u32, ctx: &<b>mut</b> <a href="tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)